BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 This work is in collaboration with the Renaissance Computing Institute [(RENCI)](https://renci.org/) at UNC and my research advisor [Richard L. Smith](https://sph.unc.edu/adv_profile/richard-smith-phd/.).

-I am also a member of the [Dynamics of Extreme Events People and Places (DEEPP)](https://deepp.cpc.unc.edu/) project: an NSF funded interdisciplinary research group focused on understanding the environmental, economic, social, and psychological impacts of hurricanes and flooding in coastal Carolina communities

 A recent presentation on my work modeling the spatial extremes of coastal (U.S. East) sea-level time-series:

 [DEEPP Presentation (2022-05-20)](/images/research/multivariate-spatial-extreme-value-analysis-of-reconstructed-coastal-sea-level-timeseries.pdf)